redhat-energy-pod/ocp4-install-upi-nucs/README.md

 # Prerequisites

 - Install Ansible on the node you will be using to configure your scripts.
 This generally will be your local machine and not part of the the 4 nucs.
-You can however choose to run these installs from {node1} with no issues
+You can however choose to run these installs from {node1} with no issues.
+General rule of thumb is to install Ansible on a linux box but instructions for MacOS are below as this can get weird fast with MAC.

   - Install on MacOS:
     - Homebrew: ```homebrew install ansible```
     - Python: If python is already installed run ```pip(or pip3 depending on version) install -g ansible```